Skip to main content

 1. Start with data: "I noticed your reviews average 3 rounds while team average is 1.5"

-2. Assume good intent: "I'm sure you're trying to maintain quality.
+2. Assume good intent: "I am sure you are trying to maintain quality.
 Help me understand your approach"

 3. Clarify impact: "The team has mentioned feeling blocked.
-That's affecting velocity"
+That is affecting velocity"

 4. Collaborate on solutions: "What could we adjust to maintain quality while unblocking faster?"